 The No Action Alternative would result in continued use of the properties as currently zoned by the City.
 Future population growth would not be accommodated in the planning areas.
 Similar to the action alternatives, the No Action Alternative would increase housing or employment opportunities in the City but would not meet the demand for housing and employment based on future population growth trends.
 The City is currently updating its development regulations which would have the potential to add additional densities.
 Based on permitted housing units, from 2014-2019, 10% of all units were duplexes/zero-lot-line.
-Under the No Action Alternative, this mayupdated regulations may addresult in an increaseapproximately XX% units in addition to of the current capacity in a variety of housing types.
+Under the No Action Alternative, updated regulations may result in an increase of the current capacity of housing types.